jmiramont/mcsm-benchs/README.md

 Create your own collaborative benchmarks using `mcsm-benchs` and this [GitHub template](https://github.com/jmiramont/collab-benchmark-template).

-Collaborative benchmarks allows other researchers to add new methods to your benchmark via a `pull-request`.
+Collaborative benchmarks allow other researchers to add new methods to your benchmark via a `pull-request`.
-This is as easy as creating a new `.py` file with a `Python` class that wraps a call to your method (it doesn't matter if it is coded in `Python`, `MATLAB` or `Octave`... we wellcome all!).
+This is as easy as creating a new `.py` file with a `Python` class that wraps a call to your method (it doesn't matter if it is coded in `Python`, `MATLAB` or `Octave`... we welcome all!).
-**Template files are available** for this too.
+[**Template files are available**](https://github.com/jmiramont/collab-benchmark-template/tree/main/new_method_examples) for this too.
 Let's make collaborative science easy :).

 The GitHub workflows provided in the template can automatically publish a summary report [like this](https://jmiramont.github.io/benchmarks-detection-denoising/results_denoising.html) of the benchmarks saved in your repository, as well as make interactive online plots and give access to `.csv` files with the data.